Icinga/icingaweb2/doc/widgets.md

         $this->view->myWidget = new MyWidget();
     }

  The HTML is then rendered in the template using the *render()* method described above.
-As the '$this' scope in a view is your a reference to your current view, you can just pass it to the *render()* method:
+As the '$this' scope in a view is a reference to your current view, you can just pass it to the *render()* method:

     // in your template